-The NorthFace Paramount 2.0 convertible pants are another staple of my carry on luggage bag (read my carry on packing tips).
-You’ve seen this in my packing videos or on Bornean safaris and treks, etc. It’s convertible pants which you can turn into shorts, keep it long as pants or you can transform it into capris.
-They’re super durable for snow day activities, as they’re resilient and a more water resistant then regular denim jeans.
+The NorthFace Paramount 2.0 convertible pants are another staple of my carry on luggage bag.
+You’ve seen this in my packing videos and I take it on all my rugged adventures from Bornean safaris to caving in Thailand and Jilin winters, etc. It’s convertible pants that transform into shorts or capri pants.
+They’re super durable for snow day activities and resilient and a tad more water-repellant than denim jeans.

 Thick winter socks